 Agency owners are really good at a lot of things.
 Unfortunately, mentoring employees for growth is often not one of them.
 I get it -- you want self starters.
 You don't have time to micromanage people.
 You want someone who can think/behave like an owner.
 You know how you get employees like that?
 You create them.
 You hire smart people and then you teach them how to drive your agency's growth, your client's confidence and your AGI.
 None of that happens by accident.
 It's why you should be spending 20% of your time actively mentoring your team.
 So what does that look like?
 Everyone on your staff should have a weekly (yes weekly) one on one meeting with their supervisor.
 So as an agency owner -- you'd meet with your direct reports weekly.
 Here's what mentoring employees should look like: The employee owns the meeting.
 They schedule it and re-schedule it if necessary.
 If you're traveling -- do it by phone or Skype.
 The employee is expected to come to the meeting prepared.
 Use a form that outlines how the conversation should go -- and they should have it completed in advance and bring you a copy and one for themselves.
 (Email me if you want to see a sample) The meeting is 20-30 minutes long and focuses on quarterly goals and big picture progress -- not a traffic meeting.
 This is their opportunity to pick your brain, run ideas past you, and get your feedback.
 It's your opportunity to coach, ask tough questions and encourage them.
 This aligned beautifully with the EOS process or any system where you as an agency, department or individual are working on quarterly goals.
 This is your chance to hold [...]

-If you're wondering what an effective advertising agency account executive does all day in a successful agency management system -- you've come to the right place.
+If you're wondering what does an account executive do all day in a successful agency management system -- you've come to the right place.
 At AMI, we've trained hundreds of account execs, helping them understand their role with their clients and within the agency.
 To be able to perform the myriad of account executive tasks, a person must have proven or quickly demonstrable analytical, organizing, leadership, interpersonal, and oral and written communications skills, plus a solid understanding of marketing and advertising.
 Oh yeah...and your account executives need to understand how businesses work and make money.
 This is certainly no job for the average beginner, or for some lightweight, glib glad-hander who thinks that he or she can con his/her way through your world on a smile, a shoeshine, a few buzzwords, and a dazzling first impression.
 A good account executive is hard to find but a huge benefit to your clients and your agency.
-Here's a quick overview of what I think an Account Executive should do all day in an agency management system: Big picture for their clients Understand their clients' business goals and help them get there Prepare an annual marketing plan for each client, and individual campaign plans as needed throughout the year (with SMART goals) Manage and strengthen (not merely maintain) client relationships Propose, sell to the client, and oversee market, media, and other research studies as required Continuously offer unsolicited ideas to increase the effectiveness of the client’s company and marketing activities Big picture for the agency Understand how the agency makes money and contribute to the agency's profitability through good management Be an advocate for the agency whenever they're out in public Identify and cultivate for new business [...]
+Here's a quick overview of what I think an Account Executive should do all day in an agency management system: Big picture for their clients Understand their clients' business goals and help them get there Prepare an annual marketing plan for each client, and individual campaign plans as needed throughout the year (with SMART goals) Manage and strengthen (not merely maintain) client relationships Propose, sell to the client, and oversee market, media, and other research studies as required Continuously offer unsolicited ideas to increase the effectiveness of the client’s company and marketing activities Big picture for the agency Understand how the agency makes money and contribute to the agency's profitability through good management Be an advocate for the agency whenever they're out in public Identify and cultivate for new business opportunities [...]

 At Agency Management Roundtable (AMR) we've been preaching this for years.
 Agencies need to get out of the "making stuff" business and get into the business problem solving business.
 Agencies need to behave like consultancies.
 We need to shift from doing to thinking.
 Our clients expect us to help them hit their goals and dodge their challenges.
 We don't do that by just making a brochure or video.
 We do it by sitting at the strategy table with them and digging into their business, asking smarter questions and helping them think bigger, better and faster.
 Business consultant Amber Naslund wrote an insightful blog post that outlines how to build a strong consulting practice.
 Interestingly -- she could have been writing about how to build a successful agency in the 21st century.
 Her points about not billing by the hour, value pricing, asking better questions etc. are right out of the AMR handbook!
 Read her post and heed her words.
 Whether she knows it or not my agency owner friends -- she is talking to you.